nih4t/Car-Purchase-Prediction/README.md

 ![Test Set Predictions](https://github.com/nih4t/Car-Purchase-Prediction/assets/82613166/15df8fe9-e971-49c7-96dc-3c6e623550eb)

 The Random Forest Classificitaion model performed well on both the training and testing datasets.
 The accuracy level of the model, which measures the proportion of correctly predicted outcomes, is 0.9125.

+In this project, I applied various machine learning algorithms to tackle a challenging dataset, seeking the most accurate and efficient models.
+After careful exploration and experimentation, I discovered that the K Nearest Neighbor (KNN) algorithm and the Support Vector Machine (SVM) with a kernel performed exceptionally well, both achieving an impressive accuracy score of 0.95.

+The KNN algorithm proved its effectiveness by leveraging the power of nearby data points to make predictions, demonstrating its adaptability to this particular dataset's intricacies.
+On the other hand, the SVM with a kernel exhibited its capability to handle complex, non-linear relationships, making it a strong contender alongside KNN.

+I meticulously fine-tuned the hyperparameters of both algorithms to maximize their performance while preventing overfitting.
+In conclusion, we can use both KNN and SVM Kernel models for this dataset.

 ## Using the Predictions for Social Network Ads